gavkujo/susbot/README.md

 </p>

 > SusBot is a discord bot that catches among us references. <br />
 > Ever wanted to be flooded by among us copypasta for whatever reason?
-This is your solution.
+This is your solution. <br />
+> (easter eggs included)

 ## Features
 - [x] Annoying